-- 69. Voters displaced from their homes due to the coronavirus pandemic, such as Plaintiff Williams and many members of organizational Plaintiffs, cannot receive a ballot at the address where they are registered.
+70. Voters displaced from their homes due to the coronavirus pandemic, including members of organizational Plaintiffs, cannot receive a ballot at the address where they are registered.
 To request a ballot, such voters must either travel to a Defendant SOEs' office to apply for a VBM ballot in person, in violation of stay-at-home orders, or must submit their VBM ballot requests by mail, which necessitates that they have a printer to print the application and that they pay postage.
-Plaintiff Williams and many other Floridians, including college and university students whose campuses have shut down, have been forced to leave the state and are therefore unable to request a VBM ballot in person, leaving mail as their only option. - 70.
-Florida makes an exception to the signature requirement for uniformed and overseas voters, who may receive a mail ballot at an alternate address without a signed, written request.
-Most of those who have been displaced by the COVID-19 crisis do not qualify for this exception. - 71.
-Vote by mail ballots are generally delivered by non-forwardable, returnif-undeliverable mail to the address on file with a Defendant SOE or to the address in the signed VBM request.
+Many Floridians, including college and university students whose campuses have shut down, have been forced to leave the state and are therefore unable to request a VBM ballot in person, leaving mail as their only option.

+71. Florida makes an exception to the signature requirement for uniformed and overseas voters, who may receive a mail ballot at an alternate address without a signed, written request.
+Most of those who have been displaced by the COVID-19 crisis do not qualify for this exception.

+72. Vote by mail ballots are generally delivered by non-forwardable, returnif-undeliverable mail to the address on file with a Defendant SOE or to the address in the signed VBM request.
 Voters may also request to pick up their VBM ballots in person at the SOE's office, which they can do starting nine days before the election.
 Uniformed service-members and overseas voters have additional options for delivery of their VBM ballots not available to other VBM voters: They may request that their VBM ballot be delivered by email or fax.